aSheffer/CDN/README.md

 4. Cache the bbox features for train/test sets to disk (VGG16): <b>python ./exp-referit/train_cache_referit_local_features.py</b> and <b>python ./exp-referit/test_cache_referit_local_features.py</b>
 5. Train word2vec: <b>python ./exp-referit/w2v.py</b>
 6. Build w2v dataset: <b>python ./exp-referit/cache_referit_datasets.py</b>

+### Training the models

+You can train the models in the paper while trying different hyper parameteres via the notebooks.
+This will also give the chance to examine the domain update rates and their statistics.
+Another option is to run 'python ./train.py' in order to run SG+CDND (see the paper for the hyper parameters for this model)